rombrew/phobia/README.md

 ## TODO

 - Make a detailed documentation.
-- Improve GUI front-end software.
+- Improve PGUI software.
 - Add pulse output signal.
-- Make a drawing of the heatsink case for `REV5A`.
+- Make a drawing of the heatsink case for `REV5`.
 - Design the new hardware for 120v battery voltage.